SR V class: Achievements

 The class was frequently regarded by locomotive crews as the finest constructed by the Southern Railway up to 1930, and could turn in highly spectacular performances for its size.
 The fastest recorded speed for these locomotives was 95 mph, achieved near Wool railway station in 1938 by 928 Stowe pulling a four coach train from Dorchester to Wareham.
 However, there was a drawback with such high power and relatively low weight; when starting the locomotive from a standstill, wheelslips frequently occurred, calling for skilled handling on the footplate.
-The factor of adhesion, unusually, is below the usual design target of 4 although the smoother power delivery of the 3-cylinder layout compensates for this to some extent.
+Unusually, the factor of adhesion is below the usual design target of 4, although the smoother power delivery of the 3-cylinder layout compensates for this to some extent.

-The reception given by footplate crews was such that more of the class were constructed for other parts of the network, although the electrification of the Southern's Eastern Section meant that they were dispersed from their original stamping grounds.
+The footplate crews regarded them so highly that more of the class were constructed for other parts of the network, although the electrification of the Southern's Eastern Section meant that they were dispersed from their original working grounds.